 - finishing up with the frozen products on the top

 Contrary to some people’s beliefs, the more items you pack – the better.
-This will ensure that the low temperature is maintained for as long as possible.
-Additionally, make sure to pack the cooler last, so that you can reach as promptly after your arrival.
+Pack the cooler last so you can reach it promptly after your arrival.
 Safe trip and bon appétit!